- 1 A councillor is a member of a “board of directors”

 Council staff support councillors’ queries or requests.
 If you can get someone else to do something, delegate it whenever possible.

 A councillor can do little as an individual to decide policy and budget changes of the council.
 It requires a majority of councillors to finalise a decision.

 An effective councillor convinces the other councillors about the merits of a proposal (known as a “motion” at a council meeting).

 How much does a councillor get paid?

-A councillor in a metropolitan council receives a taxable allowance of around $30,000 per year.
+A councillor in a large council receives a taxable allowance of around $30,000 per year.

 A councillor is provided with the necessary work equipment, such as a phone and computer.

 You should try to contribute to all policy areas of the council, but you also can pursue policy areas you believe are important.

 The annual council budget is important, as it decides funding for each area of the council.
 Budget preparation is coordinated by the chief financial officer.
 The draft budget is then discussed, debated and finally decided by a vote of councillors in a public council meeting.